windmill-labs/windmilldocs/docs/getting_started/7_apps_quickstart/index.md

 # Apps Quickstart

 Welcome to the Apps Quickstart!
-This document will provide you with 95% of the knowledge on building apps, in a few minutes.
+This document will provide you with 95% of the knowledge on building apps, in just a few minutes.

 <video
     className="border-2 rounded-xl object-cover w-full h-full"